gabrielsp6/rgb-ledstrip-sections/README.md

 # rgb-ledstrip-sections
-add certain colors to sections of a ws2812 rgb led strip using the WLED and WLED api
+add certain colors to sections of a ws2812 rgb led strip using the WLED library and WLED api